mikirosario/libasm/readme.md

 						; into the lower byte of the rcx register (cl).

-		cmp		byte [rdi], cl	; Compare that character with the character ; pointed to by dst (rdi). this really the same as ; sub [rdi], cl, except we don't store the result, ; we just set the flags.
+		cmp		byte [rdi], cl	; Compare that character with the character ; pointed to by dst (rdi).
+This really the same as ; sub [rdi], cl, except we don't store the result, ; we just set the flags.